You Don't Know Jack (2011 video game): Gameplay

 The game's trivia is based on general knowledge from several fields including science, history, and geography, combined with contemporary entertainment, celebrities, and other news items; the game, as well as the series, is often described as "high culture meets pop culture".
 For example, one question asks the players to identify which Jennifer Aniston film title would most likely have been suited for a hypothetical romantic comedy penned by Albert Einstein about the interactions between neutrons and electrons, the answer being "He's Just Not That Into You".
+The majority of questions are presented in the standard multiple choice format, but some of them use recurring concepts, such as questions based on a fortune cookie message, ones about a dream Cookie had based on a movie, or ones read through Cookie's ventriloquist dummy incorporating a speech impediment that may make the question harder to understand.
+One particular question type has players choose from the same four answer choices, namely Kangaroo, Peanut, Albert Einstein and Uranus.

 In addition to the usual questions, each episode typically features a "DisOrDat" question.
 This question gives the players seven words or phrases which they have to identify as one of two possible classifications, or in some cases, both.
 For example, one DisOrDat series asks the players to identify terms that would be features of a Nexus One phone, Nexxus shampoo, or both.
 In offline play, only one player plays, while other players try to steal money by getting the answer right if the main player gets it wrong.
 In online play, all players play the DisOrDat simultaneously.
-Players are also urged to look for the "Wrong Answer of the Game", which is hinted at by the show's sponsor; for example, in an episode sponsored by a baby crib company, the answer "Cat's Cradle" is the Wrong Answer of the Game.
-Choosing the correct Wrong Answer does not penalize the player but instead rewards them with a large monetary bonus.
-Other questions are presented in the standard multiple choice format but use recurring concepts, such as questions based on a fortune cookie message, ones about a dream Cookie had based on a movie, or ones read through Cookie's ventriloquist dummy incorporating a speech impediment that may make the question harder to understand.
+Also in each episode, players are challenged to look for the "Wrong Answer of the Game", which appears in one of the questions and is hinted at by the episode's sponsor; for example, in an episode sponsored by a baby crib company, the answer "Cat's Cradle" is the "Wrong Answer" that matches the sponsor.
+Choosing this answer does not penalize the player, but instead rewards them with a large monetary bonus along with a collectible gift.

 After ten questions are completed, the final round of the game is always the "Jack Attack" where all players compete against each other.
-Prior to the round, a brief clue is shown to the players to describe a relationship that they must match, for example "BFF" (Best friends forever).
+Prior to the round, a brief clue is shown to the players to describe a relationship that they must match, for example "BFF" (Best Friends Forever).
 The game then shows one word or phrase, and then cycles through other phrases which the players must match.
-If players respond to the wrong phrase, they lose money; only the first player to buzz in at the correct time wins and earns money.
-After seven such phrases, the total scores are added and the winner is determined.
+Buzzing in with the wrong answer causes players to lose money; only the first player to buzz in at the correct time wins and earns money.
+After seven such phrases, the final scores are tallied and the winner is announced.